pananton/busrpc-spec/busrpc.md

 **Scope** is a part of a busrpc API where name of a structure or enumeration can be used to refer to the corresponding type.
 In that case we also say that busrpc structure/enumeration is **visible** in this scope.

 The scope of a type is determined by the place in the directory hierarchy where the protobuf file containing it's definition is located.
 Additionally, scopes form a hierarchy in which types visible in the parent scope are also visible in all child scopes.
-The following scopes are defined by the busrpc specification (in the order from parent to child):
+The following scopes are defined by the busrpc specification:
 1. a single **global scope**
+2. a single **API scope** for all API types
-2. a **namespace scope** for each namespace
+3. a **namespace scope** for each namespace
-3. a **class scope** for each class
+4. a **class scope** for each class
-4. a **method scope** for each method
+5. a **method scope** for each method
+6. a single **services scope** for types used internally by the services
+7. a **service scope** for each service

 Limiting the scope of busrpc structures and enumerations developers can easily control which parts of their API can be affected when some type is updated.
 For example, if some structure defined in the class `C` scope needs to be updated, only class `C` methods should be checked for compatability.